AilyticMinds/AilyticMinds/README.md

 </div>

-botpressa is the ultimate platform for building **next-generation chatbots** and assistants powered by OpenAI.
+botpress is the ultimate platform for building **next-generation chatbots** and assistants powered by OpenAI.
 Start building incredible assistants for your projects or businesses at lightning speed.

 [Getting started](#getting-started) •
 [Cloud] •